Get your own free workspace

 Welcome to Beyond Boulder

 Beyond Boulder is a resource for undergrads in fields related to physics and astronomy at CU Boulder.
 It is a program designed to help guide you through the process of thinking about and planning for your future career.
-During the academic year we meet on Thursdays at 5pm on the 11th floor of the Gamow Tower for useful workshops, seminars, questions and frank answers.
+During the academic year we meet on Mondays at 5pm for useful workshops, seminars, questions and frank answers.
 The information presented herein should not be taken as absolute truth.
 Be sure to double check things on your own!

 Beyond Boulder was started in Fall 2008 by Makenzie Lystrup with support from a National Science Foundation Astronomy & Astrophysics Postdoctoral Research Fellowship.
 She ran the program through Spring 2011.
-The program is currently administered by Emily Levesque.
+Emily Levesque, now faculty at U. Washington led the program from 2011-2014, and Mikki Osterloo of CU/LASP from 2014 to 2016.
+Nick Schneider of APS has been coordinator since Fall 2016.

 Events and news